AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46617-continue-to-checkout-button-greyed-out.md

 ## Issue

-The *[!UICONTROL Continue to Checkout]* button is greyed out even if the subtotal is greater than the configured *[!UICONTROL Minimum Order Amount]*.
+The **[!UICONTROL Continue to Checkout]** button is greyed out even if the subtotal is greater than the configured minimum order amount.

 <u>Steps to reproduce</u>: